 Best Vanguard Dividend Fund #7: Vanguard International High Dividend Yield Index Fund Admiral Shares

-Among Vanguard dividend funds, it’s hard to get a higher yield than what’s offered by the Vanguard International High Dividend Yield Index Fund Admiral Shares (VIHAX).
+Among Vanguard dividend funds, it’s difficult to find a higher yield than what’s offered by the Vanguard International High Dividend Yield Index Fund Admiral Shares (VIHAX).

-Vanguard International High Dividend Yield Index is rich with blue chips such as Nestlé, Japanese automaker Toyota (TM), and northern financial firm Royal Bank of Canada (RY).
-These holdings produce a comparatively massive dividend yield of nearly 5% that puts its high-yield U.S. counterparts to shame.
+Vanguard International High Dividend Yield Index is rich with blue chips such as Nestlé, British bank HSBC Holdings (HSBC), and Japanese automaker Toyota (TM).
+These holdings produce a comparatively massive dividend yield of almost 4% that puts its high-yield U.S. counterparts to shame.

-As a general rule, this income and stability makes VIHAX a fruitful holding during downturns across international equities, but it sometimes lags VIAAX when the market heads higher.
+As a general rule, this income and stability makes VIHAX a fruitful holding during downturns across international equities, but it sometimes lags Vanguard International Dividend Appreciation when the market heads higher.

-VIHAX’s exchange-traded version is the Vanguard International High Dividend Yield ETF (VYMI), which charges 0.22% annually.
+VIHAX’s exchange-traded version is the Vanguard International High Dividend Yield ETF (VYMI, 0.17% expense ratio), which goes for roughly $90 per share right now.

 Want to learn more about VIHAX?
 Check out the Vanguard provider site.